Dunwoody Area Support for Christian Homeschoolers

 - All men are in violation of God's law.
 As a result, all are under His condemnation.

 - Jesus Christ, fully God and fully man came to pay the penalty for man's sin through His substitutionary death.

 - Man cannot save himself from God's condemnation by his own works, but just receive His free gift of salvation through the grace of God.

-Homeschooling families can apply for DASCH at any time during the year, however we only admit new members in Aug and Jan.
+Homeschooling families can apply for DASCH at any time during the year, however we only admit new members once a year (August 1).
 DASCH caps the number of member families to maintain the depth of relationships and manageability of the group.

 The steps to join DASCH are simple:

-- A homeschooler under the GA homeschool law
+- Be a homeschooler under the GA homeschool law

 - Read our DASCH Handbook to see if DASCH is the right fit for your family.